danielmolina81/sqlalchemy-challenge/README.md

 ![](SurfsUp/Pics/11.png)

-- /api/v1.0/precipitation
+- /api/v1.0/precipitation route

 Last 12 months of precipitation data presented as a JSON dictionary with "Date" as Key and the "Precipitation" results as a list of values.

 ![](SurfsUp/Pics/12.png)

-- /api/v1.0/stations
+- /api/v1.0/stations route

 List of stations presented as a JSON list.

 ![](SurfsUp/Pics/13.png)

-- /api/v1.0/tobs
+- /api/v1.0/tobs route

 Last 12 months of temperature observations for the most active station presented as a JSON list of "Date" and "Temperature" lists.

 ![](SurfsUp/Pics/14.png)

-- /api/v1.0/<start>
+- /api/v1.0/*start* route

 Minimum, average and maximum temperatures calculated from the given start date to the end of the dataset presented as a JSON list.

 ![](SurfsUp/Pics/15.png)
 ![](SurfsUp/Pics/16.png)

-/api/v1.0/<start>/<end>
+- /api/v1.0/*start*/*end* route

-Minimum, average and maximum temperatures calculated from the given start and end dates presented as a JSON list
+Minimum, average and maximum temperatures calculated from the given start and end dates presented as a JSON list.

 ![](SurfsUp/Pics/17.png)
 ![](SurfsUp/Pics/18.png)